stewart-ritchie-ps/learning-nginx/md/exercise-change-root-web-page.md

 # Change root web page

-The default configuration defines that a static page is served for the root location.
+The default configuration defines that a static page for any location that starts with '/'.
+In actual fact thats any url we request.

 ```Nginx
   location / {